 In Norse mythology, a dinner party of the gods was ruined by the 13th guest called Loki, who caused the world to be plunged into darkness.

 It seems the superstition has stuck.
-Some hotels will have no room 13, while a lot of tall buildings "don't have" a 13th floor, jumping straight from 12 to 14, and some airlines refuse to have a row 13 in their planes too.
+Some hotels will have no room 13, while a lot of tall buildings 'don't have' a 13th floor, jumping straight from 12 to 14.
+Some airlines also refuse to have a row 13 in their planes too.

 In Britain, Friday was once known as Hangman's Day because it was usually when people who had been condemned to death would be hanged.